flagbird/read-composer-json/README.md

       run: "echo ${{ env.composer_name }}"
 ```

-## Access packages
+## Access packages and namespaces

-Because composer packages contain slashes or backslashes in keys, they are not a valid env-name.
-In this case both
+Because composer package and namespace keys contain slashes and backslashes, they can't be translated into a valid
-will be replaced with dashes.
+env-name.
+In this case both will be replaced with dashes.
 For example:

 ``` yaml
     - name: "Get Symfony package version constraint"